HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 As of June 2022, 45% of websites within the desktop dataset are powered by a CMS, indicating a similar usage [to 2021](../2021/cms#cms-adoption).
 The mobile dataset shows an increase from 46% [in 2021](../2021/cms#cms-adoption) to 47% here in 2022.
-Looking coser at the desktop raw figures we actually see a slight drop in both absolute and percentage terms but the drop is more likely attributed to minor variances in attribution than an indicator of a downward trend in CMS usage.
-It should be noted that the amount of desktop sites tracked by HTTP Archive (and the source CrUX dataset) has falled considerably from 6.4 million sites to 5.4 million sites, while the number of mobile sites has grown by about 400,000 sites from 7.5 million to 7.9 million sites relfecting a continued growth in mobile usage at the expense of desktop.
+Looking closer at the desktop raw figures we actually see a slight drop in both absolute and percentage terms, but the drop is more likely an artifact of minor variances in attribution than an indicator of a downward trend in CMS usage.
+It should be noted that the number of desktop sites tracked by HTTP Archive (and the source CrUX dataset) has fallen considerably from 6.4 million sites to 5.4 million sites, while the number of mobile sites has grown by about 400,000 sites from 7.5 million to 7.9 million sites.
+We take this increase to reflect continued growth in mobile device usage at the expense of the desktop.

 It is instructive to compare these numbers with another commonly used dataset, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>, which reported that as of June 2021, 64.6% of websites are created using a CMS, up from 59.2% in June 2020, which is an increase of over 9%.

-The deviation between our analysis and W3Techs' analysis can be explained by a difference in research methodologies, and the definition of a CMS.
+The deviation between our analysis and W3Techs' analysis can be explained by differences in research methodologies and definitions of a CMS.

 W3Techs' definition is as follows: "_Content Management Systems are applications for creating and managing the content of a website.
 We include all such systems in this category, also systems that are often classified as wikis, blog engines, discussion boards, static site generators, website editors or any type of software that provides website content_."

-As mentioned previously, Wappalyzer has a stricter definition of a CMS, which excludes some major CMSs which appear in W3Techs reports.
-You can read more about our definition on the [Methodology](../methodology) page.
+As we mentioned previously, Wappalyzer has a stricter definition of a CMS than we do.
+Wappalyzer excludes some major CMSs that appear in W3Techs reports.
+You can read more about our definition of a CMS on the [Methodology](../methodology) page.

 ### CMS adoption by geography